 There are some cons of quartzite that are important to know, including:

 - It needs to be sealed upon installation and again a couple of times per year.

 - Avoid sharp objects on it to prevent cracking or scratching

 You need to carefully weigh the pros and cons of quartz and quartzite before making a final decision about which is right for your home renovation project.

 Still Unsure?
 Work With a Professional Interior Designer

 If you aren’t sure whether you should choose quartz or quartzite for your kitchen countertops, it’s time for professional help.
 There are many benefits to using a professional interior design team, including:

 - Can create images of the final design before you start

 - You get a trusted partner in your home renovation

 If you’re looking for someone to help with an interior design project, call A&S Home Interiors today!
-Our experts have years of experience helping our valued clients navigate the differences between available materials to ensure they get the kitchen or bathroom they want and can easily care for.
-Contact our office to learn more.
+Our experts have years of experience helping our valued clients from Northern Virginia and DC navigate the differences between available materials to ensure they get the kitchen or bathroom they want and can easily care for.
+Contact our office or visit our Lorton Virginia Countertops Showroom.